Glycine

 - ^ Yan BX, Sun YQ.
 Glycine residues provide flexibility for enzyme active sites.
 J Biol Chem.
 (1997)

 - ^ Myllyharju J, Kivirikko KI.
-Collagens and collagen-related diseases.
+Collagens and collagen-related conditions.
 Ann Med.
 (2001)

 - ^ Layer G, et al. Structure and function of enzymes in heme biosynthesis.
 Protein Sci.
 (2010)